Sitelink3D-v2-Developer/sitelink3dv2-examples/README.md

 ```

 ## Step 5.
 Inspect the results
-Results from running the script can be inspected in the `root\results` folder, or alternatively within the Sitelink3D v2 web portal within the `Report Manager`.
+Results from running the script vary depending on the specific example.
+Some results are sufficiently evident by viewing the console output.
+The Sitelink3D v2 web portal can also be used to view the results of some operations.
+An example is viewing reports within the `Report Manager` that were created with the API.